Burma country brief

 In May 2013, Minister for Finance, U Win Shein accompanied by Minister for Mines, U Myint Aung visited as part of a mining delegation and attended the Mining for Development and Global Extractive Industries Transparency Initiative conferences.

-In the other direction, the Governor-General of Australia, Her Excellency the Honourable Quentin Bryce AC CVO, visited Burma from 4 to 8 November 2013.
+In the other direction, the Minister for Immigration and Border Protection, the Hon Scott Morrison MP, visited Burma from 6 to 9 February 2014.
+The Governor-General of Australia, Her Excellency the Honourable Quentin Bryce AC CVO, visited Burma from 4 to 8 November 2013.
 Former Minister for Foreign Affairs, Senator the Hon Bob Carr, visited Burma in July 2013 and June 2012.
 Former Minister for Foreign Affairs, the Hon Kevin Rudd MP, visited in June 2011, the first Australian minister to visit since the Hon Alexander Downer in 2002.
 Former Minister for Employment and Workplace Relations, Financial Services and Superannuation, the Hon Bill Shorten MP, visited in October 2012, accompanied by a 12 member business delegation.
 A parliamentary delegation visited in September 2012 and President of the Senate, the Hon John Hogg visited from 27 April to 1 May 2013.

-On 3 July 2012 Australia's lifted autonomous travel and financial sanctions in relation to Burma .
-Australia's arms embargo remains in place.
+On 3 July 2012 Australia lifted autonomous travel and financial sanctions in relation to Burma.
+However, Australia continues to maintain what is commonly known as an arms embargo in relation to Burma.

+Australians involved in or considering doing business in Burma should familiarise themselves with the scope of the arms embargo under the Autonomous Sanctions Regulations 2011 which prohibits the supply, sale or transfer of arms and related materiel and the provision of related services to Burma, including the military and military-affiliated companies.
 Individuals and companies doing business with, or in, Burma should be aware that individuals and companies with close ties to the military continue to exercise influence across many sectors of the economy, including – but not limited to – the oil, gas and timber sectors.
-Australians involved in or considering doing business in Burma should familiarise themselves with the scope of the arms embargo under the Autonomous Sanctions Regulations 2011 which prohibits the supply, sale or transfer of arms and related materiel and the provision of related services to Burma, including the military and military-affiliated companies.
-They should conduct appropriate due diligence, exercise all reasonable precautions about who they are doing business with and, where necessary, obtain independent legal advice.
+Individuals and companies doing business with, or in, Burma should conduct appropriate due diligence, exercise all reasonable precautions about who they are doing business with and, where necessary, obtain independent legal advice.

 Regional assistance and law enforcement cooperation

-The Australian Federal Police has a program of cooperation focused on counter-narcotics, as well as countering child-sex tourism and trafficking in persons.
+The Australian Federal Police has a program of cooperation with the Myanmar Police Force focused on counter-narcotics, as well as countering child-sex tourism and trafficking in persons.
 Burma is the second biggest source of heroin globally and is a significant producer of amphetamine-type stimulants.

 Burma has the lowest social development indicators in the region.
 Around one quarter of its estimated 60 million people lives in poverty (below $1.25 per day) and public investment in both education and health is among of the lowest in the world.

 Australia's development assistance to Burma continues to be a cornerstone of the bilateral relationship.
 Our assistance totalled $64.2 million in 2012-13 and focused on education, health, livelihoods and rural development, peace building and governance.
+Australia's development assistance in scheduled to reach $78.8 million in 2013-14.
 Australia became the first western nation to sign a Memorandum of Understanding on Development Cooperation with the Government, in January 2013.

 Australia has consistently urged the Government to improve the human rights situation.
 We do this bilaterally and in international forums.
-Australia strongly supports the work of the UN Human Rights Council and the Special Rapporteur on the Human Rights Situation in Myanmar, Tomas Ojea Quintana, who last visited in August 2013.
+Australia strongly supports the work of the UN Human Rights Council, the Office of the High Commissioner for Human Rights and the Special Rapporteur on the Situation of Human Rights in Myanmar, Tomas Ojea Quintana, who last visited in February 2014.
 Australia is also supporting the development of the country's human rights capacity and promoting its regional cooperation with other human rights institutions.

-Australia has stressed to Burma's leaders the importance of resolving the unrest in Rakhine State as well as the need to protect the rights of all people living in the country and to address the root causes of the violence.
-Australia is one of the largest bilateral contributors in foreign aid to the humanitarian crisis in Rakhine State.
+Significant human rights challenges remain.
+Australia has consistently stressed to Burma's leaders the importance of resolving the situation in Rakhine State as well as the need to protect the rights of all people living in the country and to address underlying causes.
+Australia is one of the largest bilateral contributors in foreign aid to the humanitarian crisis in Rakhine State, providing $9 million in 2012-13.

 Despite significant natural resources, a large labour force and its location in an area of dynamic economic growth, Burma is one of the poorest countries in Asia.
 In 2012 it ranked 149th out of 186 states in the Human Development Index, lagging behind all of its ASEAN neighbours in indicators for poverty, health and education.
 Its primary exports are raw materials, including natural gas, timber, vegetables, rice and precious stones, mostly to Thailand, India, China and Japan.
 It imports textile material, petroleum products, fertilisers, machinery, construction material and foodstuffs.